linode/docs/docs/guides/databases/sqlite/nodejs-sqlite/index.md

 ## Create a Database

-This example uses a simple database application to track superheros from the [Marvel Cinematic Universe](https://www.marvel.com/movies).
+This example uses a simple database application to track superheroes from the [Marvel Cinematic Universe](https://www.marvel.com/movies).

 1. First, create a file called `sample.js` and import the `sqlite3` module into Node.js: